-Records in the Database may originate from an integration such as Salesforce, Demandbase, or through a CSV data import.
-Admins can view fields, including what type of object they are (account, person, opportunity, or activity) and their source from the Fields page.
+Records in the Database may originate from an integration such as CRM, Demandbase, marketing automation system, or through a CSV data import.
+Admins can view fields, including what type of object they are and their source from the Fields page.

 To access the page, from the left navigation bar, go to Settings > Analytics > Fields.

 On the Fields page, hovering over an icon provides more information about the field.

 Throughout Demandbase, we provide context, tooltips, object, and source icons (in Selectors and various Demandbase tables) to help identify a field's data source.